nus-cs2103-AY2425S1/ip/docs/README.md

 DESCRIPTION: The event name (e.g., "Team meeting").

-START: Start time/date for the event using the format [Day X pm]
+START: Start day and/or time of the event

-END: End date for the event using the format [X pm]
+END: End day and/or time the event

 **Example Command:**
 ```